Thursday Note 24th JuneJune 24th, 2021

-It’s hard to believe we are at the mid term break already.
+It’s hard to believe that we have made it to the end of this extraordinary school year.
 Our news this week is as follows

 Mary Dunlea Fitzgerald, Principal